WSG23/yosai_intel_dashboard_fresh/README.md

 ## <span aria-hidden="true">🔄</span> Migration Guide

-The dashboard now centralizes Unicode handling in `core.unicode`.
-Detect legacy usage and validate the migration with the helper tools:
+Unicode handling is now provided by the standalone `unicode_toolkit` package.
+Legacy helpers from `core.unicode` remain as thin wrappers around this library.
+Detect outdated usage and validate the migration with the helper tools:

 ```bash
 python tools/validate_unicode_cleanup.py